 Dawn Reyen, Schola Cantorum’s Assistant Conductor and Accompanist, received her undergraduate degree in piano performance from the College of Notre Dame in Belmont and her masters degree in Choral Conducting from Loyola University in New Orleans.
 She has accompanied professionally since the age of 12, and enjoys working in many different musical styles and genres.

-As Assistant Director, Dawn assists the Music Director in rehearsal preparation, and also acts as Schola Cantorum accompanist for both rehearsals and concerts, and leads two showtune/standards singalong events each year, as well as outreach programs.
+As Assistant Director, Ms. Reyen assists the Music Director in rehearsal preparation, acts as Schola Cantorum’s accompanist for both rehearsals and concerts, and leads two showtune/standards singalong events each year, as well as outreach programs.

 |Joanna Read||Singer Council President|